AyoungYa/scenarios/python/challenge-statistical-fruits/step2.md

 ## Requirements

-- If the input value is not a numerical value or less than 0, skip it directly.
+- If the input value is not a numeric value or is less than 0, skip it directly.
-- The return value of total weight must round to two decimal places.
+- The total weight return value must be rounded to two decimal places.